ShashankAgarwal77/myportfolio/README.md

 2. [Sanity](https://www.sanity.io/docs/sanity-studio) - Open Source CMS built with React.js
 3. [TailwindCSS](https://tailwindcss.com) - Designed to be component friendly

-## How it Started

 - I start Learn More about Headerless CMS to integrate my front-end with Headless CMS
 - What **Headerless Content Management System** really do ?
 - It basically acts as an content repository which can be accessible _via_ an API for display on any device.

-1. Using React.js for building Frontend Application is an great option to create single page applications
+1. Using **React.js** for building Frontend Application is an great option to create single page applications
-2. All the content is Mangaged by Sanity Studio
-   ⋅⋅\* Which is great option to add or remove content such as Posts and Projects
+2. All the content is Mangaged by **Sanity Studio** ⋅⋅\* Which is great option to add or remove content such as Posts and Projects
-3. All the Styling is done by the Tailwind CSS which is really handy to create fast and good accessible design using shorthand style coding.
+3. All the Styling is done by the **Tailwind CSS** which is really handy to create fast and good accessible design using shorthand style coding.

+## How it Started

+- First, Setting the ReactJS setup using `npx create-react-app myportfolio` ⋅⋅\* `npx` helps to grab the package with latest version instead of using `npm install -g` and then use `create-react-app` to create react application then name of the project as `myportfolio`